Blazze23/expense-tracker/README.md

+# About Expenses Tracker App

+This is an app created in React, where you can add new expenses, but also filter them by year, and also see in which month you had biggest expenses.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).